bof-ci/test-devops/SOLUTION.md

 * A build pipeline would trigger on changes made to each repo
 * Pipeline will build the container/package, and then follow appropriate deployment steps to automatically push out changes

+It might make sense to have the PHP and Ruby containers both build from the same custom base image if there's some stuff we need installed on both.

-Problem 6: Create certs
+#### Problem 6: Create certs

 Added the following command to the Makefile:

     openssl req -x509 -newkey rsa:4096 -keyout crt/testdevops.pem -out crt/testdevops.crt -days 365

-Problem 6.1: SSL Termination
+#### Problem 6.1: SSL Termination

 Now that we have our certs, we have to make nginx use them.
 The requires just telling it to listen on 443 and the location of the cert and key files.
+Made those changes, restarted, and the app started responding on https.

-Problem 6.2: TLS between LB and App
+#### Problem 6.2: TLS between LB and App

 To get encryption / auth between the LB and the app server, first thing we'll need is a bunch stuff generated by openssl.
 Put that all into `make certs`, as well as renamed the lb certs to specifically point out that they're for the load balancer.

 *Note*: to keep things easy for me, I just hardcoded the password for the certs into the makefile.
 In the "real world" you'd want to pull that from a secrets manager.

 Once I was sure that there was no problem with the new cert names, they neeed to be wired into the app and nginx.
-I updated entrypoint.sh to take in the new files, and then I updated the nginx configuration to pass in the appropriate matching certs and keys.
+I updated `entrypoint.sh` to take in the new files, and then I updated the nginx configuration to pass in the appropriate matching certs and keys.

 Honestly, it took a second to make sure I had the right paths but it once I got that set it worked the first time which more was shocking to me than anyone.

-Problem 7: why isn't the name field populated.
+#### Problem 7: why isn't the name field populated.

 After doing a victory lap and running `curl` a bunch of times, I noticed the `name` field wasn't being populated.

 Poked around at the go code and saw it was looking for that value from the X-NAME header.
 Configured nginx to pass that in with the value `wolverine`, the name of the coolest X-Man. <img src="wolverine.png" height="24" width="24">

+#### Miscellany

+* Added a `make clean` step that clears out all the docker images, as well as the cert & release dirs.
+* Added curl calls to the `init-mac` step so that if I broke something I'd know it.
+If this was something I was going to have to maintain after tomorrow, I'd probably put in tests for each of the problem's solutions so I would be more confident none of them broke.